Code Generator Configuration

 Example Configuration

-In this example, we have configured template paths for different types of files.
-For instance, the entity class template path is set to templates/entity.java.vm, the service class template path is set to templates/service.java.vm, and so on.
-These template paths point to custom template files in the project, which the code generator will use to produce the corresponding code.
+, and so on.
+These template paths point to custom template files in your project, which the code generator will use to generate the corresponding code.

-In practical use, you may need to adjust template configurations based on your project’s needs.
-For example, if your project uses Kotlin, you would need to configure the entityKt template path.
-If your project does not require certain types of code (such as XML mapping files), you can omit the corresponding template configurations.
+In practice, you may need to adjust the template configuration based on your project’s specific needs.
+For example, if your project uses Kotlin, you would need to configure the entityKt

 Global Strategy Configuration (globalConfig) Detailed Explanation